Wednesday, February 14, 2018

 Bamboo had a unique quality.
 It has proven from this example that architects should not be constrained to use these types of materials incorporated in their design.

-2. We can learn that Architecture is a call to reinvent the way we build our environment.
 Instead of being controlled by what is readily available in the commercial industry as to the use of building materials.
 Architects can use materials provided by nature:

 • The form, space and building design can be more challenging by the way these materials are treated.